It’s Not An Energy Broker Commission, It’s a Hidden Upcharge

 Don’t get me wrong – competition between suppliers works.
 To consistently get the best energy supply deal, you must create competition and compare.
 Consumers aren’t dumb – they know this.
 They engage energy brokers because they believe that energy brokers can procure energy better than they can do themselves.
 But what they don’t know is that they aren’t getting a net benefit.
 They are in a net-loss situation because the amount of the hidden upcharges more-than-offset the value that energy brokers can provide.

 For example, the maximum benefit of supplier competition on your natural gas supply deal is $10,000.
 But, the energy broker’s hidden upcharge is $25,000 per year.
 You lose, by $15,000.
 There’s $60,000 on the table that you can maximize through supplier competition on your electricity supply deal.
 But the energy broker’s hidden upcharge is $100,000 per year.
 You lose again – by $40,000.

 If you found out your electricity or natural gas broker had $10,000 per year’s-worth of upcharges built into your energy prices, would you care?
 What if it was $100,000 per year, would you care then?
 What if it was more than that?
 Would the owner of your company care?
 Moreover, do you really know what the net benefit is?
 How could you know when you don’t know the amount of the hidden upcharge?

 The Right Question

 The question isn’t “how much is the energy broker commission?”
 The question really is, “How much is the hidden upcharge that the energy broker embedded into the energy price?”
-Once you know that, you can calculate how much you are compensating the energy broker – and how much your energy supply prices have been inflated by your energy broker.
+Once you know that, you can calculate how much you are compensating the energy broker – and how much your energy broker inflated by your prices.